software-mansion/live-compositor/docs/pages/api/outputs/rtp.md

 - `initial` - Initial configuration for audio mixer for this output.
 Use [`update_output` request](../routes.md#update-output) to update this value after registration.
 - `initial.inputs[].input_id` - Input ID.
 - `initial.inputs[].volume` - (**default=`1.0`**) Float in `[0, 1]` range representing volume.
+- `mixing_strategy` - (**default=`sum_clip`**) Specifies how input samples should be mixed:
+  - `sum_clip` - Firstly, input samples are summed.
+If the result sample is outside the i16 PCM range, it gets clipped.
+  - `sum_scale` - Firstly, input samples are summed.
+If the result wave is outside the i16 PCM range, nearby samples are scaled down by factor, such that the summed wave is in the i16 PCM range.

 ```typescript
 type EosCondition = {